bodrick/awesome/TOPICS.md

 *   [alexandresanlim/Badges4-README.md-Profile](https://github.com/alexandresanlim/Badges4-README.md-Profile) - :octocat: Improve your README.md profile with these amazing badges.
 *   [kefranabg/readme-md-generator](https://github.com/kefranabg/readme-md-generator) - 📄 CLI that generates beautiful README.md files
-*   [eli64s/readme-ai](https://github.com/eli64s/readme-ai) - 🚀 Auto-generate awesome README files from the terminal, powered by OpenAI's GPT language models 💫
+*   [eli64s/readme-ai](https://github.com/eli64s/readme-ai) - 🚀 Generate awesome README files automatically using GPT LLM APIs 💫
 *   [rzashakeri/beautify-github-profile](https://github.com/rzashakeri/beautify-github-profile) - This repository will assist you in creating a more beautiful and appealing github profile, and you will have access to a comprehensive range of tools and tutorials for beautifying your github profile.  🪄 ⭐
 *   [lowlighter/metrics](https://github.com/lowlighter/metrics) - 📊 An infographics generator with 30+ plugins and 300+ options to display stats about your GitHub account and render them as SVG, Markdown, PDF or JSON!
 *   [othneildrew/Best-README-Template](https://github.com/othneildrew/Best-README-Template) - An awesome README template to jumpstart your projects!